 To make a long story short, after five years of hard work, we lost our investment.
 Believe me, we tried real hard!
 But, in the process, we gained other important lessons: do your homework before you start a business.
 If you don’t speak the language, prepare well before you start owning a Costa Rica business.

 House in Limonal

 Please, do your research, learn Spanish (and make sure you’re friendly with the neighbors.)

 My friend Memo

-I often meet expats who are mad at everyone, except themselves; it’s “everyone else’s” fault they made the wrong decisions and think Costa Rica is a nightmare.
+I often meet expats who are mad at everyone, except themselves.
+It’s “everyone else’s” fault most of the time, they made the wrong decisions and now think Costa Rica is a nightmare.
 Don’t be one of them.
 Do your research and inform yourself well before you make important decisions.

 This article, by Ivo Henfling, was edited by Allen Dickinson and then published in the September/October 2020 edition of El Residente.